alexonthespot7/Tournament_back-end/README.md

 > The initial version of front-end side for this app was made with thymeleaf and can be found in [thymeleaf_version branch](https://github.com/alexonthespot7/Tournament_back-end/tree/thymeleaf_version)<br>
 > The production version is under [production branch](https://github.com/alexonthespot7/Tournament_back-end/tree/production)<br><br>
 >
-> The deployed application can be found [here](https://tournament-back-end.onrender.com)
+> The deployed application can be found [here](https://tournament-back-end.onrender.com).
+The response speed is quite low, as the free instance is used.

 ## Table of Contents
 * [Usage Guide](#usage-guide)